-The statement is supposed to be the most exciting part of the essay for a simple reason – you have to hook your readers in within a few lines only.
-It is hard, but it can be done.
+The statement is supposed to be the most exciting part of the essay for a simple reason – you have to hook your readers within a few lines only.
+It is hard, but you can do it.
 For this reason, you can seek inspiration for your title in the statement you have already written.
-Work on it or just squeeze it into a few words only, then you can work on the words.
+Work on it or squeeze it into a few words only, then you can work on the words.

 Clichés and Popular Words Work